tldr-pages/tldr/pages/linux/netstat.md

 `netstat --continuous`

-- List routes and do not resolve IP to hostname:
+- List routes and do not resolve IP addresses to hostnames:

 `netstat --route --numeric`